CivilEngrTools/pyCET_demo/README.md

 * **Developed and Maintained by Professionals** pyCET is developed and maintained by professional engineers across the world.

-* **Not Open Source Software** But the price is very reasonable, under 1k per seat per year.
+* **Not Open Source Software** But the price is very reasonable, under $900 per seat per year.
 Please contact civilengrtools@gmail.com if you want to buy.

 * **Still Under Development** We are planning to finish most funtionalities by the end of 2024.

+* **Web site** Please check https://civilengrtools.com/ to see the CET.Calculators (another product) and pricing.

 Overview of pyCET_demo
 --------